dotnet/docs/docs/framework/wpf/wpf-security-strategy-platform-security.md

 - **Internet**.
 For applications launched from the **Internet** or **Trusted Sites** zone.
 A subset of permissions are granted to provided limited access to a client machine’s resources, including isolated storage, file open only, and limited UI.
 Essentially, this permission set isolates applications from the client machine.

- Applications identified as being from the **Untrusted Sites** zone are granted no permissions by [!INCLUDE[TLA2#tla_cas](../../../includes/tla2sharptla-cas-md.md)] at all.
+ Applications identified as being from the **Untrusted Sites** zone are granted no permissions by CAS at all.
 Consequently, a predefined permission set does not exist for them.

  The following figure illustrates the relationship between zones, permission sets, permissions, and resources: